MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Mark of the Web and Trusted Documents

 When a file is downloaded to a device running Windows, Mark of the Web is added to the file, identifying its source as being from the internet.
 Currently, when a user opens a file with Mark of the Web, a **SECURITY WARNING** banner appears, with an **Enable content** button.
-If the user selects **Enable content**, the file is considered a Trusted Document and macros are allowed to run.
+If the user selects **Enable content**, the file is considered a Trusted Document, and macros are allowed to run.
 The macros will continue to run even after the change of default behavior to block macros in files from the internet is implemented, because the file is still considered a Trusted Document.

 After the change of default behavior to block macros in files from the internet, users will see a different banner the first time they open a file with macros from the internet.
 This **SECURITY RISK** banner doesn't have the option to **Enable content**.
-But users will be able to go to the Properties dialog for the file, and select **Unblock**, which will remove Mark of the Web from the file and allow the macros to run, as long as no policy or Trust Center setting is blocking.
+But users will be able to go to the **Properties** dialog for the file, and select **Unblock**, which will remove Mark of the Web from the file and allow the macros to run, as long as no policy or Trust Center setting is blocking.

 ### Mark of the Web and zones

-By default, Mark of the Web is added to files from the **Internet** or **Restricted sites** zones.
+By default, Mark of the Web is added to files only from the **Internet** or **Restricted sites** zones.

 > [!TIP]
 > To see these zones on a Windows device, go to **Control Panel** > **Internet Options** > **Change security settings**.